 Copyright 2016 Simtronics Inc. All rights reserved worldwide

-Industry, education team develops energy-related troubleshooting skills
+Industry, education team develops no-cost, energy-related troubleshooting skills

 The modules include process descriptions, drawings (PFDs and P&IDs), troubleshooting steps, specifications, self-check questions, additional activities, and other content.
 Most modules include two or more troubleshooting activities, based on different possible scenarios that process technicians could encounter.

 NSF awarded the grant to Lone Star College, effective from March 2015 to Oct.
 31, 2016.
 Martha McKinley is serving as the Principal Investigator (PI); Dan Schmidt of Bismarck State College will serve as Co-PI.
-If you are interested in helping with this project, click here

 PTSE Beacon Award presented to Mark Demark,